 - Use an electric toothbrush instead of a traditional one.

 - Brush your teeth in the correct way at least twice a day.

-- Choose a toothbrush that has an attached tongue scraper.
+- Choose a toothbrush that has a special gum care head.

 - Floss your teeth daily and massage your gums.